Alumni Grant Scheme

 The AGS is also open to all Indonesian nationals who have completed short-term tertiary courses at registered Australian institutions through Australia Awards Fellowships and Short Courses and the Department of Immigration, Customs and Border Control ELICOS program.
 Indonesian nationals who have participated in Australian government hosted programs are also eligible to apply.

 The Australian Embassy has a strong commitment to supporting women and people with a disability and strongly encourages these alumni to apply.
 Applicants from Geographic Focus Areas are also encouraged to apply.

 We encourage alumni to read the following documents before applying for the AGS.

 - AGS Guidelines (English)

 - AGS Guidelines (Bahasa Indonesia)

 - AGS Frequently Asked Questions (FAQ Bahasa Indonesia)

 - Alumni Grants Scheme Application Form

-The AGS Round 1 Application has been closed.
-The opening application for the AGS Round 2 will be announced in May 2017.
+The opening application for the AGS Round 2 will be announced in April 2017.